Kacha (air base)

-Kacha is an airbase of the Russian Black Sea Fleet located in Kacha, Sevastopol, Crimea, Ukraine.
+Kacha is an airbase of the Russian Black Sea Fleet located in Kacha, Sevastopol, in Russian occupied Crimea.
+It is located 10 km north of Belbek Air Base.

 The base is used by the 318th Independent Composite Aviation Regiment flying the Antonov An-26KPA, Beriev Be-12 and the Tupolev Tu-134A and the 25th Independent Shipborne Anti-submarine Helicopter Regiment which flies the Mil Mi-8, Kamov Ka-27 and the Kamov Ka-29.

 The base was used by the: